dtcenter/MET/met/docs/Users_Guide/ensemble-stat.rst

      -point_obs out/ascii2nc/precip24_2010010112.nc \
      -outdir out/ensemble_stat -v 2

 In this example, the Ensemble-Stat tool will process six forecast files specified in the file list into an ensemble forecast.
-Observations in both point and grid format will be included, and used to ensemble statistics separately.
+Observations in both point and grid format will be included, and be used to compute ensemble statistics separately.
 Ensemble Stat will create a NetCDF file containing requested ensemble fields and an output STAT file.

 ensemble_stat configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~